cs388group5/CS388Project/README.md

 ### 2. Screen Archetypes

 * Login/Register
-   * User should be able to login to their account.
+   [*] User should be able to login to their account.
-   * User should be able to register a new account.
+   [*] User should be able to register a new account.

 * Profile
    * User should be able to edit their profile.
    * User should be able to see emergency contacts.
-   * User should see their name and email address.
+   [*] User should see their name and email address.

 * Report
-   * User can upload an image of the crime.
-   * User can give a decription of the crime.
+   [*] User can give a decription of the crime.
-   * User can give the location of the crime.
+   [*] User can give the location of the crime.
-   * User can give the time the crime occurred.
+   [*] User can give the time the crime occurred.
-   * User can give the crime type.
+   [*] User can give the crime type.
-   * User should be able to submit the response.
+   [*] User should be able to submit the response.

 * Map
-   * Screen should show the map within a predetermined radius of the user's current location.
+   [*] Screen should show the map within a predetermined radius of the user's current location.
    * User should be able to filter the map by location.
    * User can search a location and be directed to that location on the map.